Best Water Softeners for Arizona Hard Water

 According to Scottsdale’s latest Water Quality Report, the city’s current water hardness levels fall between 16-25 grains per gallon.
 These numbers indicate that Scottsdale’s water is also deemed “very hard.”

-You might notice that Scottsdale water could be described as extremely hardbecause the grains per gallon far surpass the water hardness levels in Phoenix.
+You might notice that Scottsdale water could be described as extremely hard because the grains per gallon far surpass the water hardness levels in Phoenix.
 In fact, the higher end of Phoenix’s water hardness is the lower end of Scottsdale’s water hardness.

 Do you see a pattern of “really hard” water in Arizona?
 If you don’t live in Phoenix or Scottsdale, you can find your area’s water hardness levels below: